Buying real estate in Ghana?

 Do people think homes are overpriced in Ghana in 2026?

-As of early 2026, the general sentiment among locals and market insiders in Ghana is that prime Accra properties are overpriced relative to local incomes, while many also acknowledge that prices reflect real constraints like high construction costs and limited supply in desirable areas.
+As of early 2026, the general sentiment among locals and market insiders in Ghana is that homes in prime Accra neighborhoods feel overpriced relative to local incomes, but not necessarily overpriced relative to what it costs to build them or replace them.

 What are common buyer mistakes people regret in Ghana right now?